 I’m a reviewer.
 How can I contact you if I’m interested in reading your novel?

-If you’re interested in reviewing At Her Fingertips on Amazon, Goodreads, or your blog, you can shoot me an email at firstname.lastname@example.org.
+If you’re interested in reviewing At Her Fingertips on its sales channels or your blog, you can shoot me an email at firstname.lastname@example.org.
 I’d love to send you an eBook copy in exchange for review.

 What age-level is At Her Fingertips written for?